UTDNebula/jupiter/README.md

 ## Contributing

 We are always open to contributions to the project.
-If you would like to contribute, please join our [Discord](http://discord.utdnebula.com/) and ask for how to access the Jupiter Dev Team
+If you would like to contribute, please join our [Discord](http://discord.utdnebula.com/) and ask for drop a message in the `#jupiter-chat` channel for more details or
+DM Ruben for more details.

 Please make sure you have at least NodeJS v18.0.0 or greater installed before continuing.

+Currently, we're tracking all issues via GitHub Issues.
+If you would like to work on an issue, please comment on the issue and we will assign it to you.
+If you see anything that you think could be improved, please create an issue and we will look into it.

 ### Getting Started